- +234 816 717 6778

-Abuse is a social problem that is devastating for victims (even the elderly ones)and their families.
+Elder abuse is a social problem that is devastating for victims and their families.
 It is fairly common and indeed a worldwide issue.
 Global organizations such as the World Health Organization and International Network for Prevention of Elder Abuse (INPEA) have brought worldwide interest to the issue of elder abuse.
 As adopted by WHO, elder abuse is defined as “a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.”

 The problem of elder abuse is pervasive, showing up in various ways and forms across cultures and nations.
 It can come from various sources, such as people the older person knows, or has a relationship with such as spouses, family members, neighbours or friends, and indeed people the senior relies on for support services.
 Regardless of the form of abuse, one thing is very typical among all manner of abuse, which is the use of control and power by an individual to affect the status and well-being of an older individual.